-John C. Nelson (’76) is a an independent consultant in nanotechnology.
+John C. Nelson (’76) is director of research at 10x Technology in Libertyville, IL.
 He was formerly a senior research specialist with the 3M Display and Graphics Business Laboratory in Petaluma.

 Donald Nemec (’75) is a retired laboratory technician in Kingman, AZ.

-Daniel Nicholas (’06) is a technical services engineer at EandM in Healdsburg.
+Daniel Nicholas (’06) is a technical support engineer at EandM in Healdsburg.

 David Nielsen (’74) retired in 2005 from his position as a computer systems supervisor in the Division of Emergency Services and Homeland Security of the Utah Department of Public Safety.

 John P. Norton (’74) was for many years a reporter, covering chemical demilitarization, technology and schools for the Pueblo Chieftain in Pueblo, Colorado.

 Dan Nottingham (’89) is the vice president of product management for MedAptus.
-He was formerly director of product management for ABILITY Network's Innovation Office in Boston.
-He has done similar work for several companies, most recently Imprivata, after participating in rocket-launching experiments for the Boston University Center for Space Physics.
+He was formerly director of product management for ABILITY Network's innovation office in Boston.
+He has done similar work for several companies after participating in rocket-launching experiments for the Boston University Center for Space Physics.

 Lauren J. Novatne (’89) is the physics instructor at Reedley College.
 She earned her M.S. in physics at California State University, Fresno in 1999.

-Bill Oakes (’96) is an engineering manager at Medtronic in Santa Rosa.
+Bill Oakes (’96) is an engineering manager at TriVascular Technologies, Inc. in Santa Rosa.
 He formerly worked at Medtronic and JDSU, both in Santa Rosa.

 Laura Odeh (’00) earned an M.F.A. in the New York University Graduate Acting Program and appeared in several plays in New York City and elsewhere.
 Formerly a marketing engineer in the electronics and solutions group at Agilent Technologies in Santa Rosa, she was SSU’s student commencement speaker in 2000.